Love & Letter

 Love & Letter, also known as First 'Love & Letter', is the debut studio album by South Korean boy group Seventeen.
 It was released on April 25, 2016 through Pledis Entertainment.
 The album is a follow-up to the group's first two EPs, 17 Carat and Boys Be (2015).

 Background and release

-The album includes 10 tracks and focuses on themes such as the experience of a first love.
+Love & Letter includes 10 tracks and focuses on themes such as the experience of a first love.
+The group's members largely created the album, writing or co-writing every track, and composing or co-composing almost every track.
 "Pretty U" was chosen to be the title track of the album and was performed on multiple music shows by the group throughout the following two and a half months.
-During this time period, the group earned their first two consecutive wins on Show Champion.
+During this period, the group earned their first two consecutive wins on Show Champion.
 Their first win was on May 4, 2016, followed by a second win on May 11, 2016.
-Some tracks on the album are special versions of songs previously released by the group, but sung by the three teams that make up the group respectively.